-This year there are also options for you to run both events on back to back days or a special half-marathon event that takes place each day.
-There are a ton of amenities to pick up afterwards to energize you after your victorious finish!
+This year there are also options for you to run both events on back-to-back days or a special half-marathon event that takes place each day.
+There are a ton of amenities to pick up to energize you after your victorious finish!
 This one is always on my radar but I have not run it, yet!

 If you’re fond of mixing up your runs and trying those lesser-knowns, here you can find some fun and quirky Asheville running races;

 Date: 23 November 2023

 Start Time: 9:15 AM